mindadeepam/obsidian-vault/library/notes/Data Science/linear regression.md

 1. there must be linear relationship bw features and target.
 2. features are non-collinear
-3. erros must be normally distributed for a fixed X.
+3. errors must be normally distributed for a fixed X.
 4. variance and mean of errors/residuals is constant (Homoscedasticity).
 5. errors must be iid.
    - Independent: Each data point is independent of the others, meaning that the occurrence of one data point doesn’t influence the others.